jordanbertasso/vulnerable-web-app/README.md

 My initial idea was:
 1. Discover web-app via `Nmap`
 2. Perform directory enumeration to discover login page using `Gobuster`
-3. Achieve SQL Injection (either manually or via `SQLMap`) to either login or obtain hashed password
+3. Achieve SQL Injection (either manually or via `sqlmap`) to either login or obtain hashed password
 4. If hashes were obtained, use `John` or `Hashcat` to crack them and then login
 5. Upload and execute reverse shell using `Netcat`
 6. Perform local privilege using `LinEnum` to obtain root